-Glomerulonephritis, also known as glomerular nephritis (GN), is a specific type of renal (kidney) disease characterized by inflammation of the glomeruli, which are the tiny structures in the kidneys that act as filters for the blood.
+Glomerulonephritis, also known as glomerular nephritis (GN), is a type of renal (kidney) disease characterized by inflammation of the glomeruli.
+Glomeruli are tiny structures in the kidneys that act as filters for the blood.
 Glomerulonephritis occurs when immune complexes (mixtures of antibodies and antigens) are filtered out of the bloodstream and become trapped within the glomeruli.
 When these compounds are trapped, the body responds by activating its immune defenses, resulting in further damage to the glomeruli.

 What are glomeruli?

 The glomeruli are microscopic structures in the kidney that filter toxins (waste products of normal bodily functions) out of the blood.
 The role of the glomeruli is to remove all the small metabolic toxins from the bloodstream and leave the larger molecules (specifically blood proteins) in the blood where they belong.
 The filtration of these waste materials is the first step in the formation of urine.
 Additional filtering occurs in the kidney tubules where electrolytes, such as sodium and potassium, are conserved or excreted as needed.
 There are millions of glomeruli within the kidneys.
 When these structures are damaged, kidney function is greatly impaired and toxins build up in the body, causing serious illness.

 Any condition that causes chronic stimulation of the immune system resulting in the formation of immune complexes can cause glomerulonephritis.
 Some possible causes include: